ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 News
 ======
+(August 2018) - Code for the BMVC 2018 is now available [here](https://github.com/ESanchezLozano/Action-Units-Heatmaps)

 (July 2018) - One paper accepted at BMVC 2018.
 PyTorch code coming soon

 (June 2018) - Our iCCR code has been developed and integrated into the iOS app Meo3d for virtual avatars

-(June 2018) - Matlab code for iCCR has been updated to the GitHub account
+(June 2018) - Matlab code for iCCR has been updated to the GitHub account.
+You can find it [here](https://github.com/ESanchezLozano/iCCR).

 (August 2017) - Our paper "A Functional Regression approach to Facial Landmark Tracking" has been accepted at IEEE TPAMI